microsoft/fast/packages/fast-jss-manager-react/README.md

 ### Class name generation

 The JSSManager can be assigned a `createGenerateClassName` function to provide a class name generation function to JSS.
 The function will be applied to JSS in the options object, meaning it will override the `generateClassName` function on the JSS instance itself.
-When invoked, `JSSManager.createGenerateClassName` will be provided the current `DesignSystem` context object, and expects the return value to be a function will return the string class name value.
+When invoked, `JSSManager.createGenerateClassName` will be provided the current `DesignSystem` context object, and expects the return value to be a function which will return the string class name value.

 ```js
 import { JSSManager } from "@microsoft/fast-jss-manager-react";